 As you can see from above, the bookmaker initial price would have to be exactly right and in sync with the amount of money that came in for each bet.

 As more money comes in for each bet, it will start to outweigh other prices.
-This means that bookmaker will need to adjust their bets accordingly to continue to make sure that they are in profit no matter the result.
+This means that bookmaker will need to adjust their bets accordingly to continue to make sure that they are running a profitable book.

 How Can I Calculate the Overround?